 https://maps.app.goo.gl/AJ8SqkZhF8MDc8Gr9

-Since its opening in 2018, the Cade Museum for Creativity and Invention has periodically hosted Tom Petty exhibits, including one from June through October 2024, titled "Tom Petty: Among the Wildflowers," where artifacts on loan from the Rock & Roll Hall of Fame in Cleveland were displayed.
+Since its opening in 2018, the Cade Museum for Creativity and Invention has periodically hosted Tom Petty exhibits, including one from June through October 2024, titled "Tom Petty: Among the Wildflowers," where artifacts on loan from the Rock & Roll Hall of Fame in Cleveland, Ohio, were displayed.
 For further information about current exhibits and getting timed-entry tickets, go here: https://cademuseum.org/visit/whatson/

 While the Rock & Roll Hall of Fame should generally be on your bucket travel list, you can explore what's there at their website: